SkylineCommunications/dataminer-docs/connector-help/connector_help/ViaLite_ViaLiteHD.md

 ### Main Element

-The driver's main element has the following pages:
+The connector's main element has the following pages:

 - **General**: General system parameters of the chassis.
 The **System Details** page button provides access to more detailed information.
 - **Modules**: For every module slot, an entry is created in the **Module Table**.
 The **Invalid DVE Table** page button provides access to a table that tracks the hanging/invalid DVEs, with an option to remove them.